-The Ercol range is huge, so to keep things reasonably concise I have limited this blog discussion to the Windsor range, which covers all the most popular mid century pieces (c1955 to c1980) including armchairs, sofas, dining chairs, tables and sideboards.
+The Ercol range is huge, so to keep things reasonably concise I have limited this discussion to the Windsor range, which covers all the most popular mid-century pieces (c1955 to c1980) including armchairs, sofas, dining chairs, tables and sideboards.

-So, how do you know that what you are buying really is Ercol?
+So, how do you identify an original Ercol chair?
 There are a number of things you can do to make sure that you end up with the genuine article:

 Is there an Ercol label?

-And don’t be fooled by descriptions saying “Ercol Blue Label range” or anything similar.
-The blue label is not specific to a particular Ercol range, it is simply an indication of the date of manufacture.
-Very roughly, blue labels were used from 1954 to 1976 and the gold labels from 1977 to 1995.
+And, don’t be fooled by descriptions with “Ercol Blue Label range” or anything similar.
+The blue label is not specific to a particular range – it is simply an indication of the date of manufacture.
+Very roughly, Ercol blue labels date from 1954 to 1976 and the gold labels from 1977 to 1995.
 More modern pieces usually have a metal Ercol marking fitted to their base with ‘Ercol’ written in lowercase as the logo.

-There are only two woods used by Ercol in the Windsor range during the mid century period; beech and elm.
-Elm is used for solid seats (rocking chairs and dining chairs for example) and for the tops of tables.
-It is also used for the sideboards made during this period.
-Beech is used for table and sideboard legs and for all of the chairs, with the exception of the solid seats.
-Beech is a light wood which has a very noticeable fleck in the grain.
-Elm is somewhat darker, with an attractive swirly grain pattern.
+There are only two woods used by Ercol in the Windsor range during the mid-century period, beech and elm.
+Elm for solid seats (rocking chairs and dining chairs, for example) and the tops of tables.
+Beechwood is used for table and sideboard legs and most of the chairs, except for the solid seats.
+Beech is a light wood with a very noticeable fleck in the grain – Elm is somewhat darker, with an attractive swirly grain pattern.

-With the exceptions of chairs with a solid seat, virtually every Ercol chair from this period that you come across will be webbed (some very early chairs (1953 – 1955) used tension springs.
+Almost every Ercol chair from the Windsor range will be webbed, except for some very early chairs (1953 – 1955) that used tension springs.
 ‘Webbing’ refers to the straps that make up the base of the chair, underneath the cushion.
-The webbing patterns changed a number of times over the years, but the traditional webbing that features on many chairs is ‘Pirelli’ webbing, which has a canvas interior and rubber exterior.
+The webbing patterns changed several times over the years, but the traditional webbing that features on many chairs is ‘Pirelli’ webbing, which has a canvas interior and rubber exterior.

-This causes much confusion.
-To be absolutely accurate, all Windsor chairs of this period, up to c1981 were finished in natural “light wood”; that is to say they were finished with a clear lacquer.
+Colour causes much confusion.
+To be accurate, all Windsor chairs of this period, up to 1981, were finished in natural ‘light wood’, that is to say, they were finished with a clear lacquer.
 Chairs from this period which are dark, and identical in shape, come from the Old Colonial range.

-From around 1982 Golden Dawn was introduced as an option and the Old Colonial dark finish became Traditional.
-Be careful when buying furniture.
-Golden Dawn is often wrongly used to describe natural “light” finishes; it is, in fact quite dark, albeit not as dark as Old Colonial/Traditional.
-Don’t be tempted to buy a piece with a dark finish in the hope that it can be made lighter.
-I have never seen this done successfully.
+From around 1982, Golden Dawn was introduced as an option, and the old colonial dark finish became Traditional.
+Be careful when buying furniture in darker colours.
+Golden Dawn is often wrongly used to describe natural ‘light finishes’, when it is, in fact, quite dark, albeit not as dark as Old Colonial/Traditional.
+And, don’t be tempted to buy a piece with a dark finish in the hope that it can be made lighter.

-If you want to know more, there is an excellent book, Ercol Furniture in the Making by Lesley Jackson, which can help with identifying Ercol pieces.
+If you want to know more, there is an excellent book, Ercol Furniture in the Making by Lesley Jackson, which can help identify Ercol pieces.
 There is also an archive with some old Ercol brochures here and we’ve recently posted an article on our Stories about the history of Ercol.